istio/istio.io/content/en/docs/ops/ambient/usage/ztunnel/index.md

 Send some traffic from a client `sleep` pod to the `httpbin` service.

 {{< text bash >}}
-$ kubectl -n ambient-demo exec deploy/sleep -- sh -c 'for i in $(seq 1 10); do curl -s -I http://httpbin:8000/; done' HTTP/1.1 200 OK
+$ kubectl -n ambient-demo exec deploy/sleep -- sh -c "for i in $(seq 1 10); do curl -s -I http://httpbin:8000/; done" HTTP/1.1 200 OK
 Server: gunicorn/19.9.0
 --snip--